nickfreese/Blob-Freezer/readme.md

 Backend--------------

-in the public folder, add a folder with the images you would like in a request.
+In the public folder, add a folder with the images you would like in a request.
 Add the folder's name to the 'registry' array in config.php

 The request format looks like the following <your domain>/<path/to/blob-freezer>/folder/<foldername>